Derrickiloenyosi/DNS/README.md

 <a href="https://imgur.com/q9QV8kA"><img src="https://i.imgur.com/q9QV8kA.png" title="source: imgur.com" height="80%" width="80%"/></a>
 </p>
 <p>
 In the image above, you will see that from "Client-1" also seen as jane, I typed the command ping mainframe and the private ip address of DC-1 shows up(10.0.0.4).
+This is because in the previous image, mainframe was linked to the private ip address of 10.0.0.4.